Neural Exploitation and Exploration of Contextual Bandits: Introduction

-To learn non-linear reward functions, recent works have utilized deep neural networks to learn the underlying reward functions, thanks to the powerful representation ability.
-Considering the past selected arms and received rewards as training samples, a neural network $f_1$ is built for exploitation. \citet{zhou2020neural} computes a gradient-based upper confidence bound with respect to $f_1$ and uses the UCB strategy to select arms. \cite{zhang2020neural} formulates each arm as a normal distribution where the mean is $f_1$ and the standard deviation is calculated based on the gradient of $f_1$, and then uses the TS strategy to choose arms.
-Both \citet{zhou2020neural} and \citet{zhang2020neural} achieve the near-optimal regret bound of $O(\sqrt{T} \log T )$.
+MAB provides principled solutions for the trade-off between Exploitation and Exploration (EE).
+On one hand, the learner should exploit the information from the collected data; on the other hand, the learner should explore the under-explored arms to obtain new information.
+The widely-used strategies for EE trade-off includes the following three techniques: Epsilon-greedy \citep{langford2008epoch}, Thompson Sampling (TS) \citep{thompson1933likelihood, kveton2021meta}, and Upper Confidence Bound (UCB) \citep{auer2002using, ban2020generic}.
+Based on the realizability assumptions on reward function, the first mainstream is the linear contextual bandits, where the reward is assumed to be a linear function with respect to arm context vectors.
+Linear bandits have been well studied and succeeded both empirically and theoretically \citep{bouneffouf2020survey,slivkins2019introduction}.
+UCB-based algorithms \citep{2010contextual, chu2011contextual, wu2016contextual,ban2021local} calculate the confidence ellipsoid of estimated reward based on ridge regression.
+The selection criterion is to pull the arm with the maximal upper confidence bound concerning the estimated reward.
+TS-based algorithms \citep{agrawal2013thompson, abeille2017linear, osband2023approximate} formulate each arm with a prior distribution and select the arm with the maximal posterior probability of being the best arm \citep{valko2013finite}.
+Another mainstream, neural contextual bandit, has gained attention in recent years.
+Neural bandits are able to utilize deep neural networks to learn the underlying non-linear reward functions, thanks to the powerful representation ability.
+Considering the past selected arms and received rewards as training samples, a neural network is built for exploitation. \citet{zhou2020neural} compute a gradient-based upper confidence bound and use the UCB strategy to select arms. \cite{zhang2020neural} formulate each arm as a normal distribution and the standard deviation is calculated based on the gradient of exploitation neural network, and then uses the TS strategy to choose arms.